nymphofthevales/Page-Exploration/README.md

 ## Long term project goals & known issues
 <ul style="list-style-type: square;">
 <li>A menu for setting "conditional story options" only shown to the reader dependent on writer-defined logic.
-Currently non-functional.</li>
+Currently functional but waiting on front-end implementation.</li>
 <li>Reader state tracking and an attached event system for incrementing scores, printing images, and other functionality to be called when a reader traverses particular nodes.</li>
 <li>An autosave system that clears out older autosaves after a while; currently they just stack up in `story_data` endlessly.</li>
 </ul>